jerry-lei/SAFETY-ChromeExt/README.md

 - October 11-12, 2016: Initial research, request API access from cars.com/iihs.org
 - October 12, 2016: TrueCar new car posts have NHTSA safety ratings
+- October 13, 2016: New way to get individual NHTSA safety ratings (encompasses more vehicles) -- should show multiples of the same vehicle (AWD/FWD/RWD variants) in a table?